 After I die, human history will continue, but I won’t get to be part of it.
 I will see no more movies, read no more books, make no more friends, and take no more trips.
 If my wife survives me, I will not get to be with her.
 I will not know my grandchildren’s children.
 New inventions will appear and new discoveries will be made about the universe, but I won’t ever know what they are.
 New music will be composed, but I won’t hear it.
 Perhaps we will make contact with intelligent beings from other worlds, but I won’t know about it.
 That is why I don’t want to die, and Epicurus’ argument is beside the point.

-Although death is bad, it does necessarily make life meaningless, inasmuch as the value of something is different than how long it lasts.
+Although death is bad, it does necessarily make life meaningless, inasmuch as the value of something is different from how long it lasts.
 A thing can be valuable even if it is fleeting; or worthless even if it lasts a forever.
 So the fact that something ends does not, by itself, negate its value.

 There is yet another reason that a happy life might be meaningless—and that reason is that the universe may be indifferent.
 The earth is but a speck in the inconceivable vastness of the universe, and a human lifetime but an instant of the immensity of time.
 The universe does not seem to care much for us.
-One way to avoid this problem is with a religious answer—claim that the universe and a god do cares for us.
+One way to avoid this problem is with a religious answer—claim that the universe and a god do care for us.
 But how does this help, even if it is true?
 As we have seen, being a part of another’s plan does not seem to help, nor does being a recipient of the god’s love, or living forever.
 It is simply not clear how positing gods gives our lives meaning.

 Rachels suggest that if we add the notion of commitment to the above, we can see how religion provides meaning to believer’s lives.
 Believers voluntarily commit themselves to various religious values and hence get their meaning from those values.
 But while you can get meaning from religious values you can also get them from other things—from artistic, musical, or scholarly achievement for example.
 Still, the religious answer has a benefit that these other ways of finding meaning don’t; it assumes that the universe is not indifferent.
 The drawback of the religious view is that it assumes the religious story is true.
 If it is not, then we are basing our lives on a lie.